junbaoZHUO/UncertaintyRank/README.md

 # Codes for our work
-This work addresses the unsupervised domain adapttaion under noisy environment.
-Our method first select trusted samples of noisy source domain (Correction).
-Then robust domain adaptation is performed (Adaptation).
+This work addresses the unsupervised domain adaptation under noisy environment.</br>
+Our method first select trusted samples of noisy source domain (Correction).</br>
+Then robust domain adaptation is performed (Adaptation).</br>